opalsecurity/terraform-provider-opal/docs/guides/import.md

 *NOTE:*
 - running this for multiple resources will override previous imports.
 See below for how to import multiple resources by ID.
+- Make sure to follow the steps in "Inspect the imported terraform files" below to use your terraform files.

 ### Importing multiple resources by ID
 The syntax to import multiple resources by their IDs is a bit cumbersome.
 To help generate an import command, you can use the following [python3 script](https://gist.github.com/jan-opal/44c796111763d1e5f11715741425e987).